jamesblanksby/Eixo/README.md

 ```

 ## Services
-The Service container allows you initiate and use Services throughout your application whenever you need the specific functionality it provides.
+The Service container allows you to initiate and use Services throughout your application whenever you need the specific functionality it provides.
 ### Registering
 Services must be registered with Eixo before they can be loaded.
 If a Service relies on one or more other Services they must be registered first.
 ```php